-The Emergent Civilization Series consists of 12 separate modules of 6 programs each.
+The Emergent Civilization Series consists of 12 separate modules of 6 or 7 programs each.
+A new series will be added each month of 2026.
 When registering for a series, indicate the topic title in the Event Name box.
-Registration fees: $25 for Praxis members and $35 for non-members.
+All segments listed below are available.

 To Register for Links, Click Here.

-Entropy Economics: The Need for an Economic Paradigm Shift
+James Galbraith – Entropy Economics: The Need for an Economic Paradigm Shift

 James Galbraith, PhD is not only a critic of mainstream economics, he proposes an economic system that draws on the physical and biological life processes of nature and the Second Law of Thermodynamics.
 He is the author of The Predator State, Entropy Economics, The End of Normal, and Inequality.